awsdocs/nice-dcv-user-guide/doc_source/client.md

 | **Software** |  The Native Windows client is supported on 32\-bit and 64\-bit versions of the following operating systems: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dcv/latest/userguide/client.html) The client also requires the following additional software: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dcv/latest/userguide/client.html)  |  The web browser client is supported on the following browsers across all desktop operating systems: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dcv/latest/userguide/client.html) The web browser client also requires WebGL and asm\.js\.
 The web browser client is not supported on mobile operating systems, such as Android and iOS\.  |  The Linux client is supported on the following modern Linux operating systems: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dcv/latest/userguide/client.html)  |  The macOS client requires macOS High Sierra or later\.  |
 | **Network** | The client must be able to connect to the NICE DCV server, and it must be able to communicate over the required port \(8443 by default\)\. |

+For more information about the NICE DCV server requirements, see [ NICE DCV server requirements](https://docs.aws.amazon.com/dcv/latest/adminguide/servers.html#requirements) in the *NICE DCV Administrator Guide*\.

 ## Supported Features<a name="client-features"></a>

 The following table compares the features that are supported by the NICE DCV clients\.